 - Select Build> Wall> Straight Exterior Wall and click and drag out a single wall in your 2D floor plan view.

-- Once placed, use the Select Objects tool to select the wall, and click on the Open Object edit tool to display the Wall Specification dialog.
+- Once placed, use the Select Objects tool to select the wall, then click on the Open Object edit tool to display the Wall Specification dialog.

-- On the General panel, enter in a new Thickness value in this field.
+- On the General panel, enter in a new value in the Thickness field.

 - A copy of the wall type is created with the same name but appended with a number equal to the thickness of the structural layer, and that new type is assigned to the wall.

 In our example, this means that the Wall Type is now a Siding-6-9.000000.

 - The change in thickness will be applied to the new wall type's structural layer.

 - The structural layer must be at least 1/16" thick.

 - If a wall type's thickness is modified, the wall will resize about the outside edge of its structural layer.